hexbatch/apple-core/other-docs/notes/my-notes.md

 # notes:

-This page is to store stuff I need during development, its my bookmarks and reference
+This page is to store stuff I need during development, my bookmarks and reference

 ## ToDo list